constructorlabs/delivereat-with-db/README.md

 ![Screenshot](./static/images/lovely-grubbly-screen-shots.png)

 # Lovely Grubbly

 ## Order takeaway food for delivery
+**Lovely Grubbly** is an online restaurant which brings the best local food to your doorstep.
+It allows you to browse the menu and add dishes to the shopping basket which shows a full breakdown of costs including dellivery.
+To place your order you enter your details and immediatly receive confirmation by text with an order ID.

 > [View the repo on Github](https://github.com/OurBnB/OurBnB)

 ---

-## Objective > what does it do?
-**Lovely Grubbly** is an online restaurant which brings the best local food to your doorstep.
-It allows you to browse the menu and dishes to the shopping basket which shows a full breakdown of costs including dellivery.
-To place your order you enter your details and immediatly receive confirmation by text with an order ID.

 ## Installation and set up
 + Clone the project and run `npm install`